Sukhman-05/JobOptimizer/README.md

 - Ensure files are not corrupted
 - Check file size limits

+### Deployment Issues
+- Check Vercel build logs for errors
+- Verify environment variables are set correctly
+- Ensure all dependencies are in `requirements.txt`

 ## Contributing

 Feel free to submit issues and enhancement requests!